Hearts and towers in stable infinity-categories: Abstract

 \section{Abstract}

-We exploit the equivalence between $t$-structures and normal torsion theories on stable $\infty$-categories to unify two apparently separated constructions in the theory of triangulated categories: the characterization of \emph{bounded} $t$-\emph{structures} in terms of their hearts and \emph{semiorthogonal decompositions} on triangulated categories.
-In the stable $\infty$-categorical context both notions stem from a single construction, the \emph{Postnikov tower} of a morphism induced by a $\mathbb{Z}$-equivariant \emph{multiple} (bireflective and normal) \emph{factorization system} $\{\mathbb{F}_i\}_{i\in J}$.
-For $J=\mathbb Z$ with its obvious self-action, we recover the notion of Postnikov towers in a triangulated category endowed with a $t$-structure, and give a proof of the the abelianity of the \emph{heart} in the $\infty$-stable setting.
-For $J$ a finite totally ordered set, we recover the theory of \emph{semiorthogonal decompositions}.
+We exploit the equivalence between $t$-structures and normal torsion theories on a stable $\infty$-category to show how a few classical topics in the theory of triangulated categories, i.e., the characterization of bounded $t$-structures in terms of their hearts, their associated cohomology functors, semiorthogonal decompositions, and the theory of tiltings, as well as the more recent notion of Bridgeland's slicings, are all particular instances of a single construction, namely, the tower of a morphism associated with a $J$-slicing of a stable $\infty$-category $\C$, where $J$ is a totally ordered set equipped with a monotone $\mathbb{Z}$-action.